Courtney Hodges: World War II

-Together with U.S Ninth Army, the First Army trapped over 300,000 German troops in the Battle of Ruhr Pocket.
-A month later, Hodges' troops of the First Army met elements of the Soviet Red Army near Torgau on the Elbe River.
-Hodges was promoted to the rank of four-star general on 15 April 1945, thus becoming the first of two soldiers in the history of the United States Army to make their way from private to general, the other being Walter Krueger who served in the Southwest Pacific Theater.
-Bradley said of Hodges, "No other leader and no other armed force unit in World War II is entitled to greater credit than that which belongs to the quiet, modest General Courtney Hicks Hodges and his First Army".
+Together with the U.S. Ninth Army, the First Army encircled over 300,000 German troops in the Battle of Ruhr Pocket.
+A month later, Hodges's troops of the First Army met elements of the Soviet Red Army near Torgau on the Elbe River.
+Hodges was promoted to the rank of four-star general on 15 April 1945, thus becoming the first of two soldiers in the history of the United States Army to advance from private to general, the other being Walter Krueger, who served in the Southwest Pacific Theater.
+Bradley later wrote that Hodges and the First Army deserved significant credit for their performance during the conflict.

-Eisenhower referred to Hodges as the "spearhead and the scintillating star" of the United States advance into Germany, and sought to ensure that Hodges was properly recognised for his achievements despite "being seemingly overlooked by the headline writers."
+Eisenhower described Hodges as a central figure in the United States' advance into Germany and noted that his contributions were sometimes less prominently highlighted in the contemporary media than those of his peers.

-After the end of World War II in Europe on 7 May 1945, Hodges and the First Army were ordered to prepare to be sent the Pacific Theater for the proposed invasion of Japan in late 1945 to March 1946.
-However, that move became unnecessary when the Empire of Japan surrendered, with the official surrender documents signed in Tokyo Bay on 2 September 1945.
-Hodges was one of the very few individuals present at the surrenders of both Nazi Germany in Reims, France, and of the Empire of Japan at Tokyo Bay.
+After the end of World War II in Europe on 7 May 1945, Hodges and the First Army were ordered to prepare to be sent to the Pacific Theater for the proposed invasion of Japan from late 1945 to March 1946.
+However, that planned deployment was canceled following the surrender of Japan, with the official surrender documents signed in Tokyo Bay on 2 September 1945.
+Hodges was one of the few individuals present at the surrenders of both Nazi Germany in Reims, France, and the Empire of Japan in Tokyo Bay.